brohmarr/python-terminal-potion-shop/README.md

-# Python CLI Potion Shop
+# Python Terminal Potion Shop
-This project is a CLI Python program to test my knowledge of OOP in Python for Codecademy's Computer Science Career Path.
+This project is a terminal-based Python program to test my knowledge of OOP in Python for Codecademy's Computer Science Career Path.